SUSE/doc-unversioned/trento/migration/systemd-install.md

 ## Accessing the trento-web UI

-Open a browser and navigate to `https://trento.example.com`.
-You should be able to login using the credentials you provided in the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables.
+Use a browser to navigate to `https://trento.example.com`, and log in using the credentials you specified in the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables.